Nowhere (event): Public infrastructure

 The event has a central shade structure known as Middle of Nowhere (MoN).
 It is a public space for relaxing, dancing, workshops and socializing.
 Other public infrastructure includes: NoInfo which serves as the general point of information, La Cantina which offers volunteers a free meal and Werkhaus, which sets up and keeps the public infrastructure intact.

 History

 The roots of Nowhere date back to 2002 when UK burners started to organize a decompression party in London.
 Nowhere has been held in several different locations in the Navarra and Aragon regions of Spain.
 It began in 2004, in Bardenas Reales.
 The current location is near Sariñena in the Province of Huesca.
 In 2016, attendance was about 1000 people; in 2017, about 1000 or 1500 people; and in 2018 and 2019 around 3600 participants.
 Nowhere was cancelled in 2020 and 2021.
 The 2022 event sold 3600 tickets.

-Principles

-Nowhere is built on the following key principles, inspired by Burning Man, however they have been adapted and re-edited in an inverted order: